 - develop tools to characterize Decred markets and on-chain activity

 We are excited to expand Decred’s pool of contractors and continue to build out our system of decentralized governance.
-We encourage interested parties to reach out on Slack (sign up for our Slack here), Reddit or the Decred Forum to inquire further.
-If you would like to make a comment, please do so on the comment thread on the forum.
+We encourage interested parties to reach out on Matrix or Reddit to inquire further.